menu

 Overview

 Arona is a tiny borough located in the state of Pennsylvania.
 With a population of 250 people and just one neighborhood, Arona is the 1068th largest community in Pennsylvania.
-Much of the housing stock in Arona was built prior to World War II, making it one of the older and more historic boroughs in the country.
+Arona has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.

 Occupations and Workforce